bckohan/django-routines/doc/source/index.rst

 and the deployment is not generally very complex, using django-routines can make a lot of sense.
 It can eliminate extra dependencies on a shell scripting environment or just files and can keep this logic packaged with your installable wheel.

+Django routines also encourages stronger command logic encapsulation.
+It allows complex workflows to be broken down into smaller, more manageable commands that can be attached and invoked together as part of larger routines.

 .. toctree::
    :maxdepth: 2